nci/scores/docs/paper.md

   - gridded earth system data (e.g. Numerical Weather Prediction models)
   - tabular, point, lat/lon or site-based data (e.g. forecasts for specific locations).
 - is designed to handle missing data, masking of data and weighting of results.
-- includes a companion Jupyter Notebook for each score, metric and statistical test to demonstrate its use in practice.
+- includes a companion Jupyter Notebook for each metric and statistical test that demonstrates its use in practice.
 - includes novel scores not commonly found elsewhere (e.g. FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular]).
 - is highly modular and avoids extensive dependencies by providing its own implementations where relevant.
 - is intended to be easy to integrate and use in a wide variety of environments.
 It has been tested and used on workstations, servers and in high performance computing (supercomputing) environments.